 “Before the end of the year, we'll get another win”.

 Difficult for them to succeed in Monza.
 A storm would be needed to change the values in the field.
-On Sunday, 4 September 2005, the hopes of victory for Räikkönen during the Italian Grand Prix are even more mortified due to a very bad start.
-In the meantime, Juan Pablo Montoya keeps the first place, followed by Fernando Alonso, while the rest of the group take advantage of their slipstream before facing the first chicane.
-In the middle of the group, David Coulthard crashes into the Renault of Giancarlo Fisichella and breaks his front wing, while Mark Webber bumps against the rear part of the Red Bull Racing of the Scottish driver.
-Christjian Albers is taken by surprise by Narain Karthikeyan, who suddenly changes trajectory while going into the chicane, resulting in both cars making contact and the Jordan of the Indian driver goes spinning.
-In first stages of the race, Juan Pablo Montoya, taking advantage of the great speed of his McLaren-Mercedes in the straights, manages to create a good lead against Fernando Alonso, who in turn manages to distance Jenson Button.
-Jarno Trulli fights with the two Scuderia Ferrari drivers for the fourth place.
-Later, Michael Schumacher manages to overtake the Toyota only after having cut the first chicane.
-In the meantime, Kimi Räikkönen remains blocked behind the Sauber-Petronas of Jacques Villeneuve, out of the top ten, the Finnish driver manages to free himself from the presence of the Canadian only when the latter goes into the pits over the course of lap 14 to do his refueling.
-As soon as Kimi Räikkönen manages to free himself from the presence of Jacques Villeneuve, he starts to complete a series of stunning laps, in the middle of them he sets the new record for the top speed reached in a Grand Prix, going through the main straight at 370.1 km/h.
+On Sunday, September 4, 2005, the hopes of victory for Räikkönen during the Italian Grand Prix were even more mortified due to a very bad start.
+In the meantime, Juan Pablo Montoya kept the first place, followed by Fernando Alonso, while the rest of the group took advantage of their slipstream before facing the first chicane.
+In the middle of the group, David Coulthard crashed into the Renault of Giancarlo Fisichella and broke his front wing, while Mark Webber bumped against the rear of the Scottish driver’s Red Bull Racing.
+Christjian Albers is taken by surprise by Narain Karthikeyan, who suddenly changed trajectory while going into the chicane, resulting in both cars making contact and the Jordan of the Indian driver going spinning.
+In the first stages of the race, Juan Pablo Montoya, taking advantage of the great speed of his McLaren-Mercedes in the straights, managed to build a good lead over Fernando Alonso, who in turn managed to distance Jenson Button.
+Jarno Trulli fought with the two Scuderia Ferrari drivers for fourth place.
+Later, Michael Schumacher managed to overtake the Toyota only after having cut the first chicane.
+In the meantime, Kimi Räikkönen remained blocked behind the Sauber-Petronas of Jacques Villeneuve, out of the top ten, the Finnish driver managed to free himself from the presence of the Canadian only when the latter went into the pits over the course of lap 14 to do his refuelling.
+As soon as Kimi Räikkönen managed to free himself from the presence of Jacques Villeneuve, he started to complete a series of stunning laps, in the middle of them he set the new record for the top speed reached in a Grand Prix, going down the main straight at 370.1 km/h.

-The Finnish is the last driver to do his refueling, and in doing that he manages to overtake Jenson Button, both Ferraris of Michael Schumacher and Rubens Barrichello, Jarno Trulli and the rest of the top ten, reaching the third place.
-Kimi Räikkönen will also be the main character of a short duel with Fernando Alonso before going back into the pits to do his stop scheduled, rejoining the track in fifth position, behind Jarno Trulli.
-Kimi Räikkönen loses all his hope of climbing on the podium and of winning the World Championship a few moments after having left the pit lane, because of a failure to the rear left tyre, near the Lesmo corner, which forces him to come back into the pits on three wheels.
-The McLaren driver rejoins the track in twelfth position, behind Jacques Villeneuve.
-With Kimi Räikkönen delayed by the usual reliability problems, the focus turns to the second round of stops, although there will be few changes in the ranking order.
-In the second part of the race, Kimi Räikkönen manages to catch up and to climb up into fourth place.
-And later, he gets closer to the Renault of Giancarlo Fisichella.
-However, a spin at the Roggia chicane prevents the Finnish driver from catching up another position, and even loses a place in favor of Jarno Trulli.
-Juan Pablo Montoya, undisturbed throughout the whole race, wins the Italian Grand Prix.
-The Colombian driver is ahead of Fernando Alonso and Giancarlo Fisichella, who completes the podium positioning himself in third position, way ahead of Kimi Räikkönen, who takes the position back in extremis to the detriment of Jarno Trulli.
+The Finnish was the last driver to do his refuelling, and in doing that he managed to overtake Jenson Button, both Ferraris of Michael Schumacher and Rubens Barrichello, Jarno Trulli and the rest of the top ten, reaching third place.
+Kimi Räikkönen was also the main character of a short duel with Fernando Alonso before going back into the pits to do his scheduled stop, rejoining the track in fifth position, behind Jarno Trulli.
+Kimi Räikkönen lost all his hope of climbing on the podium and of winning the World Championship a few moments after having left the pit lane, because of a rear left tyre failure, near the Lesmo corner, which forced him to come back into the pits on three wheels.
+The McLaren driver rejoined the track in twelfth position, behind Jacques Villeneuve.
+With Kimi Räikkönen delayed by the usual reliability problems, the focus turned to the second round of stops, although there were few changes in the ranking order.
+In the second part of the race, Kimi Räikkönen managed to catch up and climb up into fourth place.
+And later, he got closer to the Renault of Giancarlo Fisichella.
+However, a spin at the Roggia chicane prevented the Finnish driver from regaining another position who even lost the place in favour of Jarno Trulli.
+Juan Pablo Montoya, undisturbed throughout the whole race, won the Italian Grand Prix.
+The Colombian driver finished ahead of Fernando Alonso and Giancarlo Fisichella, who completed the podium positioning himself in third position, way ahead of Kimi Räikkönen, who took the position back in extremis to the detriment of Jarno Trulli.

-Ralf Schumacher is sixth, followed by Antonio Pizzonia and Jenson Button.
+Ralf Schumacher finished sixth, followed by Antonio Pizzonia and Jenson Button.
 The handover takes place in Monza: Michael Schumacher returns the crown after five consecutive titles.
-The Italian Grand Prix mathematically excludes him from the race to the World Championship.
-The Tifosi in red who were dreaming of the rescue of Ferrari have seen quite the opposite.
+The Italian Grand Prix mathematically excluded him from the race to the World Championship.
+The Tifosi in red who were dreaming of a comeback by Ferrari have seen quite the opposite.
 The heir is Fernando Alonso, but the coronation is postponed; a 27-point lead is sufficient to rest assured but not to pop the champagne.
 At Spa, in Belgium, he will already be champion if he scores four more points than Kimi Räikkönen.
-He will also become champion finishing in second and in third place from here to the end of the World Championship.
-He will be the youngest champion of Formula 1, 24 years old on Friday, 29 July 2005.
-Credit to Kimi Räikkönen: he has fought until the very last kilometer with the courage and the speed he is capable of, but the fourth place brings him back to reality.
+He will also become champion finishing in second and third place from here to the end of the World Championship.
+He will be the youngest champion of Formula 1, 24 years old on Friday, July 29, 2005.
+Credit to Kimi Räikkönen: he has fought until the very last kilometre with the courage and the speed he is capable of, but fourth place brings him back to reality.
 Credit to Juan Pablo Montoya, winner of the Italian Grand Prix.
 Fernando Alonso drives with a format in the head.
-He chases the McLaren on duty, hunts it, waits for it to make a mistake.
+He chases the McLaren, hunts it down, waits for it to make a mistake.
 Luck?

-"Let's put it this way: under normal conditions Räikkönen would have won, but if the engine had broken during the race instead of during the free practice he would have done zero points.
+"Let's put it this way: under normal conditions, Räikkönen would have won, but if the engine had broken during the race instead of during the free practice he would have collected zero points.
 And if there was an extra lap, I would have won the race, because Montoya had a busted tyre".

 When would you like to celebrate?